 Why more and more people are choosing white fillings

-Whereas cosmetic dentistry was once seen as the domain of A-list celebrities and those with plenty of money to spare, more and more people from all walks of life are choosing to enhance their smiles with cosmetic dental procedures such as dental implants, teeth whitening and teeth straightening.
+Whereas cosmetic dentistry was once seen as the domain of A-list celebrities and those with plenty of money to spare, more and more people from all walks of life are choosing to enhance their smiles with cosmetic dental procedures such as dental implants, teeth whitening, white fillings and teeth straightening.

 White fillings are an incredibly popular cosmetic dental treatment, probably because they are one of the most affordable and immediate ways of making over a damaged tooth and restoring its appearance.

 One of the greatest pleasures in life is being able to throw back your head in laughter or smile and show your teeth in their full glory.
 Choosing white fillings means that they can be perfectly colour-matched to your natural teeth, so you can smile and laugh with confidence and without a mouth full of amalgam.

 But are white fillings better than amalgam fillings?